-Do you need new flooring?
-Perhaps you're ready to upgrade your kitchen's old, worn-out linoleum floor with a nice stone floor.
-Or maybe you want to add some warmth and insulation to your basement with new carpet.
-No matter what type of flooring you are interested in we've got you covered.
-We offer information about flooring materials, DIY resources for those that want to install it themselves and an extensive directory of local flooring contractors.
+Are you looking for a flooring installation company?
+Perhaps you're ready to upgrade your kitchen's out-dated linoleum floor with a new one..
+Or maybe you want to add some warmth and insulation to your home'sbasement with new carpeting.
+No matter what kind of flooring you are interested in we've got you covered.
+We have information about flooring materials, DIY resources for people that would like to install it themselves and an extensive directory of local flooring contractors.

 Mother Earth Living has some great ideas for your next DIY flooring project.

 Today, it's easier than ever to find eco-friendly, unique flooring options.
 From FSC-certified hardwoods and bamboo to natural linoleum, cork and recycled-content tiles, a wide range of light-on-the-earth materials is available to cover the ground beneath your feet.
 But for those of us who are looking for something out of the ordinary or hoping to cut costs, the eco-friendly options might still leave us searching for options outside the box.

 Check out this informative article on basement flooring techniques and ideas.